 Any investor has limited funds to invest and would like to maximize the returns on his investment.
 Portfolio management aids in maximizing these returns.
 A haphazard investment methodology – buying a few stocks here, some bonds there, some gold somewhere, is actually not a good investor behavior.
 Portfolio management theory gives investors a proper framework & many different calculation models to decide exactly how much returns they want and how to get them.
 This structured approach makes it easy to allocate the limited funds available & put them to optimum use.

 There are a few drawbacks of portfolio management as follows:

 We must understand that even though portfolio management does help in reducing downside risk, it doesn’t provide complete downside protection.
 When we select investments to create a portfolio, we choose in a manner that there is structured classification.
 We will invest in different asset classes; even within asset classes, we will select different sectors as per our goals.
 For example, sometimes, a subset of assets will go up in value at the same time that another will go down in value.

 An investor will select from both subsets to reduce risk.
 But there will be times, such as the great meltdown of 2009, when the market crashes and the entire portfolio will result in negative returns.
 There is no method in portfolio management to avoid such a scenario.
 Thus, we can say that portfolio management is a good tool when used in a normal or growing market, but it becomes a little obsolete during a downfall or crash.

 Risk of Over-diversification

 There are always going to be some drawbacks to every theory & model.
 It is important to assess that even with the drawbacks, how much a tool does helps us.
-Top of FormPortfolio management has been used since 1930’s and has given such good results over years & has become so common that even a layman understands when we talk about “portfolio”.
-Portfolio management is the base on which an investment strategy is built & the method is widely accepted by expert investment analysts, portfolio managers, fund managers & the likes.
+Top of FormPortfolio management has been used since the 1930s and has given such good results over the years & it has become so common that even a layman understands when we talk about “portfolio.”
+Portfolio management is the base on which an investment strategy is built & the method is widely accepted by expert investment analysts, portfolio managers, fund managers & the like